 What is a Painting, Coating & Decorating Worker?

-A painting, coating & decorating worker is someone who paints and coats a wide range of products, including cars and jewelry.
+Millions of items are covered by paint, plastic, varnish, or some other type of coating.
+A painting, coating & decorating worker paints and coats a wide range of these products, from cars to jewelry.

 What does a Painting, Coating & Decorating Worker do?

 Painting or coating is used to make a product more attractive or protect it from the elements.
 The paint finish on an automobile, for example, makes the vehicle more attractive and provides protection from corrosion.